SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: Results and Analysis

 We then define the score for each milestone as the harmonic mean of Recall and Precision:

-The final reported metric is the average Score across all milestones: $\text{Score} = \frac{1}{|M|} \sum_{m \in M} \text{Score}_m$.
+For each evolution range $r$ with milestone set $M_r$, we first average milestone scores within the range and then macro-average across the set of evolution ranges $R$:

 This ensures that neither dimension can be neglected: an agent that implements all features but introduces severe regressions will score as poorly as one that preserves existing functionality but fails to implement any changes.

 Consistent with prior work like SWE-bench, we also report the \textbf{Milestone Resolve Rate}, where a milestone is considered \textit{resolved} only if the agent passes all associated F2P and P2P tests.
-We report the average resolve rate across all repositories.
+We report the macro-average Resolve Rate across all evolution ranges.
 While Score quantifies partial progress, Resolve Rate assesses whether the task was fully resolved.